CHAPTER 6

 Alias is the path for information service users.

-lists the IP address of virtual servers assigned to that directory.
+Address lists the IP address of virtual servers assigned to that directory.

 Error indicates any error status.